SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 ## Accessibility

 The UI of the feature complies with the Accessibility success criteria that are defined for the given released version.
+This includes writing [accessibility end-to-end tests]({{ site.baseurl }}{% link _pages/contributing/a11y-e2e-tests.md %}).
 For more information, see [Accessibility Best Practices]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %}).

 ## End-To-End Tests are Passing